kubos/kubos/docs/tutorials/comms-service.rst

                 let mut conn = conn.try_borrow_mut()?;

-                // Loop until either a full message has been received or a non-timeout error has occured
+                // Loop until either a full message has been received or a non-timeout error has occured let mut packet = vec![];
-                //
-                // Note: This program was written for the Beaglebone Black.
-The BBB UART driver
-                // (8250_omap.c) has a peculiar behavior where it will only read, at most, 48 bytes at
-                // a time before triggering an interrupt and returning the bytes to the `read` caller.
-                // As a result, we'll continue to make `read` calls until either a) we read less than
-                // 48 bytes in one go, or b) the read call returns a timeout let mut packet = vec![];
                 loop {
                     let mut buffer: Vec<u8> = vec![0; MAX_READ];